-£1m and above (excluding VAT) Director of the relevant Service, S151 Officer, and the CMT Director of the relevant Service in consultation with the S151 Officer (excluding VAT)
+£1m and above (excluding VAT) Director of the relevant Service, S151 Officer, and the CMT £100,000 - £1m (excluding VAT) Director of the relevant Service in consultation with the S151 Officer

 9. Approvals for Contracting Activity

 9.1.
 Officers must ensure they seek approval for all contracting activity and decisions in line with the Constitution, the Scheme of Delegation and the requirements outlined in section 10 of SCM.